 - The command must return a list of CodeCommit commands.

 - You should configure the AWS interface with the configure command.

 - When prompted, you should state the AWS access key and AWS secret access key of the IAM user to use with CodeCommit.
 And, you should ensure to specify the AWS Region where the repository exists.

 - You should reconfigure the AWS interface with the default Region name for connecting to a repository or a resource in the other AWS Region.
 Some of the supported default Region names for CodeCommit are:

-You must configure Git credentials for CodeCommit that supports both HTTPS and SSH authentication for complete setup.
-To access CodeCommit, you should use SSH key pair.
+You must configure Git credentials for CodeCommit that support both HTTPS and SSH authentication for a complete setup.
+To access CodeCommit, you should use an SSH key pair.

 Step 1: Create a CodeCommit Repository

 Follow the steps given below in order to create a CodeCommit repository.